microsoft/service-fabric-cli/src/README.rst

 Unreleased
 -----
 - Add application health policies parameter for config upgrade, which are available in Service Fabric runtime 6.3 (#92)
+- Add command sfctl cluster show-connection.
+Command shows the currently connected cluster connection.
+Nothing is returned if no endpoint is set (#103)
 - Add command to see the current version (#104)

 5.0.0